distributed-system-analysis/pbench/docs/GETTING_STARTED.md

 [debug]postprocessing proc-interrupts
 ```

-This will repeat for a total of 6 different `fio` jobs, then the `fio`
+The above pattern is repeated for a total of 6 different `fio` jobs, then the
+`fio` benchmark will be complete.

+## Archiving results on the Pbench Server

-benchmark will be complete.
-Now that the job is complete, we want to move
+Now that the job is complete, we want to move the results to the pbench server.
-the results to the archive host.
-The results are currently in
+The results are currently in `/var/lib/pbench/fio__<date>`.
+To archive these
-/var/lib/pbench/fio-<date>.
-To move these results, simply run:
+results, simply run:

 ```
-# move-results
+# pbench-move-results
 ```

 Once that command completes, the data should be moved to the configured
-archive host.
+pbench server.
 To view your results, use a link like this in your browser
 (replacing the "resultshost.example.com" with your pbench deployed web server,
 and replacing the "your-HOSTNAME" with the $(hostname -s) of the machine where
 you issued the "move-results" above):